 The length of time that a person has to pursue compensation after a collision with an uninsured driver in Miami depends on the route they intend to take to accomplish their goal.

 People who wish to take action against their insurance company for denying or delaying their uninsured motorist claim must typically do so within five years.

-Would you like to have a skilled attorney from Lavent Law, PA, help you file a personal injury lawsuit or take action against your insurer before your statute of limitations expires?
+Would you like to have a skilled attorney from Lavent Law Personal Injury Lawyer help you file a personal injury lawsuit or take action against your insurer before your statute of limitations expires?
 Then please get in touch with us at your earliest convenience.
 Our team has several years of experience in the industry and might be able to expedite your filing.